-While they were digging for the basement, a gruesome discovery was made of the burial remains of the long dead.
-Hi, I’m Liza Vance, and I work at the Boone County Public Library in the local history and genealogy department.
-Today we are here in Petersburg, a small town with big stories.
-People are surprised to learn that an Indian village once stood where Petersburg is today, 600 years before Reverend John Tanner established his station.
-Early farmers are known as the fort.
-Ancient people lived and died in this area.
-For years people have uncovered remnants of the past civilization.
-For instance, in 2004, a brand-new house was built along Front Street overlooking the Ohio River.
-While digging for the basement, a gruesome discovery was made: burial remains of the long dead.
-Both have uncovered bones when digging wells, but the 2004 discovery was a little different.
-Up to 30 odd burials, the majority were adult males, many of whom were buried with necklaces, ornaments, and other unique items.
-It is believed that this cemetery was for important figures such as shamans, healers, hunters, warriors, and political leaders.
-So what does this mean for the current people of Petersburg?
-It is well documented that houses and properties disturbing Indian burial grounds have many hauntings and paranormal activities.
-Thanks to one prominent citizen Louis Lauder we have an idea of strange things that have occurred.
-The loader kept a diary of daily events from 1857 to 1903.
-We know many murders, suicides, bizarre accidents, and people simply dropping dead in the streets from this diary.
-Some residents have reported hearing drumming late at night, and others have seen Native American spirits standing in their homes.
-So how do all these ancient dead affect Petersburg archeologists all believe and agree that the cemetery did not end at the basement walls?
-As you walk the streets of Petersburg, you could be passing over the grave of a defeated warrior or mystic shaman.
-I hope you enjoyed this story about Native American spirits in Petersburg.
-Boone County history can be eerie, but that’s the way we like it.
+While digging for the basement, a gruesome discovery was made: the remains of long-deceased individuals.
+Hello, I’m Liza Vance, and I work at the Boone County Public Library in the local history and genealogy department.
+Today, we find ourselves in Petersburg, a small town with a rich history.
+Surprisingly, many are unaware that an Indian village once occupied the land where Petersburg now stands, predating Reverend John Tanner’s establishment by 600 years.
+Early settlers referred to it as the fort.
+This area has seen the lives and deaths of ancient civilizations.
+Over the years, remnants of this past have been unearthed by curious individuals.
+In 2004, during the construction of a new house on Front Street overlooking the Ohio River, another discovery was made – the burial remains of the deceased.
+Although people have occasionally stumbled upon bones while digging wells, the findings in 2004 were particularly unique.
+Approximately 30 odd burials, primarily adult males, were uncovered, many of whom were buried with necklaces, ornaments, and other distinctive items.
+This cemetery was believed to be reserved for individuals of great importance, such as shamans, healers, hunters, warriors, and political leaders.
+So, what does this mean for the current residents of Petersburg?
+It is widely known that disturbances to Indian burial grounds can lead to hauntings and paranormal activities.
+Thanks to the detailed diary kept by prominent citizen Louis Lauder from 1857 to 1903, we have a glimpse into the strange occurrences.
+The diary reveals accounts of numerous murders, suicides, bizarre accidents, and people inexplicably dropping dead in the streets.
+Some residents have reported hearing drumming late at night, while others claim to have seen Native American spirits within their homes.
+So, how do these ancient remains impact Petersburg?
+Archaeologists and historians agree that the cemetery did not end at the basement walls.
+As you walk the streets of Petersburg, you may unknowingly pass over the resting place of a defeated warrior or a revered shaman.
+I hope you enjoyed this story about the Native American spirits in Petersburg.
+Eerie tales like these add to the allure of Boone County history.